 – yarn for the doll hair

-– needle and thread in colors suitable for the mouth and the eyes of the doll.
-For the eyes you can also use textile marker and iron.
+– needle and thread in colors suitable for the mouth and the eyes of the doll as well as for sewing the hair.
+For the eyes, if you have a textile marker, it will be easier

 – silicone granules or other fluffy filling to fill in the doll